ThomasWDonnelly/Bootwire-Starter-Profile/readme.md

 * head.inc (header that includes the standard bootstrap navbar)
 * foot.inc (footer that includes all javascript references)
 * topnav.inc (the code for the PW standard menu)
-* carousel.inc ( PW example markup for the Bootstrap carousel)
-* collapse.inc (PW example markup for the Bootstrap accordion)
+* functions.inc (various Bootstrap functions such as carousel, collapse and a gallery layout)

 js/

-* jquery-1.8.3.js
+* jquery-1.9.1.js
 * bootstrap.min.js
+* bootwire.js (additional jquery - especially to correct Bootstrap thumbnail alignment)